apify/proxy-chain/README.md

 then the function starts an open local proxy server that forwards to the proxy.
 The port is chosen randomly.

-The function takes optional callback that receives the anonymous proxy URL.
+The function takes an optional callback that receives the anonymous proxy URL.
 If no callback is supplied, the function returns a promise that resolves to a String with anonymous proxy URL or the original URL if it was already anonymous.